 Skip to content

-Skip Widget from Event Filtering
+Skip Widget From Event Filtering

-This video contains To use the Skip Widget feature in event filtering, follow these steps:
+Skip Widget from Event Filtering: This video explains how to use the Skip Widget feature in event filtering.

 To use the Skip Widget feature in event filtering, follow these steps: